ilevd/GraffitiClub-server/README.md

 A TCP GraffitiClub server, written in Erlang.
 Where are chat rooms, privates.
 Project page: https://vk.com/graffitionline
-For now project is not support.
+For now project is not supported.

 ## Usage